Get Started with Salesforce Commerce Extensions

 We define a custom private method to get the prices from an external service:

-As you can see from this example, you have the flexibility to create extension classes that can:
+As you can see from this example, for domain extensions, you have the flexibility to create extension classes that can:

 - Replace the entire default implementation of each base class method with custom logic.